Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

 where $p$ is the number of bits in the pointer, $w$ is the window size, $g: \mF_2^w \to \mR$ is the aggregation function, $P: \mF_2^p \to [p+1:n]$ is the pointer map, $x_j$ denotes the bit in position $j$ and $x^p =(x_1,...,x_p)$ denotes the pointer bits.
 We often set $n = p + 2^p$, and hence the last window starts at the last digit.

 In words, the first $p$ bits give a pointer to the beginning of a window of $w$ consecutive bits, and the label is produced by applying a Boolean function $g$ on these $w$ bits.

 \end{defin}

 \begin{remark} If $w > 1$, for some values of the pointer, $P(x^p) + w - 1$ would exceed the dimension of input $n$.
 This issue can be solved by using cyclic indices or by using non-overlapping windows as defined in Appendix \ref{sec:NSforPVR}.
-However, in the experiments of this paper, we mainly truncate windows (if necessary) in order to capture the underlying asymmetries (e.g., the last windows have smaller sizes) affording richer variations in the experiments. \end{remark}
+However, in the experiments of this paper, we mainly truncate windows (if necessary) in order to capture the underlying asymmetries (e.g., the last windows have smaller sizes). \end{remark} In this paper we consider the problem of learning in the holdout setting, i.e., when some data are withheld (or `unseen') during training.
+We focus on a specific type of holdout setting, that we call `canonical holdout', which we define here.
+Extensions to other types of holdout are also of interest, and left for future work.

-We now define what we refer to as the `canonical holdout' setting for learning Boolean functions.

 \begin{defin}[Canonical holdout] Let $\mathcal{F}$ be the class of Boolean functions on $n$ bits and let $f$ be a specific function in that class.
 For $k \in [n]$, consider the problem of learning $\mathcal{F}$ from samples $(X_{-k},f(X_{-k}))$, where the $X_{-k}$'s are independently drawn from the distribution that freezes component $k$ to $1$ and that draws the other components i.i.d.\ Bernoulli$(1/2)$.
 Let $\tilde{f}_{-k}$ be the function learned under this training distribution.
 We are interested in the generalization error with square loss when the $k$-th bit is not frozen at testing, i.e.,